ajeless/docs/test_and_qa/verification_and_validation.md

 Validation answers the question: "Are we building the right product"?

-- **Purpose**: Validation focuses on ensuring that the software meets the needs and expectations of the end users and stakeholders.
+- **Purpose**: Validation focuses on ensuring that the software meets the needs and expectations of the end-users and stakeholders.
 It answers the question, "Are we building the right product?"
 - **Activities**: Validation involves dynamic testing, user acceptance testing (UAT), and other activities that assess the software's functionality, usability, and overall fitness for its intended purpose.
 - **Scope**: Validation is an external process and typically occurs after the development phase when the software is ready to be delivered to users or customers.
 - **Examples**: